 Christian Alexius works at the Philipps-Universität Marburg and is currently a PhD candidate in the Graduiertenkolleg “Configurations of Film” at Goethe University, Frankfurt.
 He received his M.A. in film studies at the Johannes Gutenberg University Mainz.
-During his studies, he volunteered at FILMZ – Festival des deutschen Kinos for many years, was awarded the Deutschlandstipendium twice and worked as a tutor of film history.
-On his website sammlerdeskinos.de he collects texts about moments in films which reflect the cinephilia of their authors.
+During his studies, he volunteered at FILMZ – Festival des deutschen Kinos for many years and was awarded the Deutschlandstipendium twice.
+On his website sammlerdeskinos.jimdo.com he collects texts about moments in films which reflect the cinephilia of their authors.
 His publications include Den Glauben an die Welt mit dem Wahnsinn bezahlen: Reflexionen zum postklassischen Kino (Baden-Baden 2020) and Paolo Sorrentino: Das Werk eines Ästheten (with Lucas Curstädt and Björn Hayer, Marburg 2020).